It’s an excellent time to consider mortgages in Portugal. The Portuguese housing market is extremely solid with good potential for future growth.

 - Recent mortgage statement (if you have other mortgages)

-- Proof of saving or investment accounts (to prove you have the required capital for the deposit)
+- Proof of savings or investment accounts (to prove you have the required capital for the deposit)

 - Bank reference letter (not all banks ask for this, but some may)